 This article is part of our Dragon Boat Festival Family Guide.
 Sign up for our newsletter to receive our best activity, recipe and craft ideas before every Chinese holiday.

 Aside from reading children’s books, it can be challenging to convey cultural stories and folklore to young children.
 After all, how to do you talk about thousands of years of history with someone still grasping the basic concept of time?

 Consequently, crafts and play are great ways to celebrate a holiday like the Dragon Boat Festival with toddlers and others in the pre-K set.
 If we can get our kids excited about the general notion of holidays and history today, it creates a natural opening to get deeper into the details as they get older.

 I’ve watched my son play in his bathtub for months now with an assortment of boats, cups and dinosaurs, which got me thinking that racing toy dragon boats would be right up his alley.
 We created a terrific boat together based on a design adapted from Nina Simonds’ Moonbeams, Dumplings & Dragon Boats.

 Real dragon boats are made from wood, but you can make your own miniature dragon boats from glossy or laminated paper.
 If you make more than one boat, you have enough for a bathtub race!
 Propel them through the water by creating waves with your hands.

 Here’s how to make a bathtub-sized dragon boat, step-by-step.
 The detailed tutorial with pictures and directions is at the bottom of the page.

-Can you share any expert tips from your experience making this dragon boat?
-Want to ask a question before you try making them yourself?
+Your turn!
+Can you share any tips from your experience making this dragon boat?
+Want to ask a question before making them yourself?
 I’d love to hear from you in the comments section below!

 Bathtub-Sized Dragon Boat